What's new on our site today!

 Sharanahua Indian Language (Sharanawa, Mastanahua, Marinahua)

-Sharanahua is a Panoan language of South America,
+Sharanahua is a Panoan language of South America.

-spoken by 400 people in eastern Peru.
+Sharanahua is spoken by 400 people in eastern Peru.
 It is an agglutinative language with SOV word order.

 Our list of vocabulary words in the Sharanawa language, with comparison to words in other Panoan languages.

 Sharanawa Animal Words: